-2) shall increment the local counter of the number of SIP 200 (OK) responses received from invited members, by 1.
+2) shall increment the local counter of the number of SIP 200 (OK) responses received from invited members, by 1; and

+3) shall send a SIP NOTIFY request to all participants with a subscription to the conference event package as specified in clause 10.1.3.4.

 NOTE 4: The procedures executed by the controlling MCPTT function prior to sending a response to the inviting MCPTT client are specified in clause 17.4.2.2.

+NOTE 5: The notifications above could be sent prior to the SIP 200 (OK) response being sent to the inviting MCPTT client.
+These notifications received by MCPTT clients that are adhoc group members do not mean that the adhoc group session will be successfully established.